 It’s no secret that the journey from “job seeker” to “hired” is full of obstacles scattered along the way.
-For some it’s the resume and actually landing an interview, to begin with, that presents the biggest challenge.
-For others, landing interviews is easy – it’s acing the interview and getting the job offer that’s the tricky part.
-Interviewing regularly, without the ability to close the deal can feel more like a jog on a hamster wheel and can be extremely frustrating (especially knowing the job is so close within reach).
-While no one necessarily enjoys the thought of failure, the fact remains failure can be extremely useful in helping us learn from our mistakes and go on to get it right the next time around.
+For some it’s the resume and actually landing an interview that presents the greatest challenge.
+For others, landing interviews is easy.
+It’s acing the interview and landing the job offer that’s the tricky part.
+Interviewing regularly, without the ability to close the deal can feel like jogging on a hamster wheel.
+It can be extremely frustrating especially since the job is so close within reach.
+In this blog post we will share 10 tips for transforming interview failure into an offer.

 If landing interviews, but not the offer is where you’re getting tripped up, it’s time to hit the pause button, take a step back and embrace your failure as a huge learning opportunity before moving on to one more interview.
 I mean it.
 Do not accept one more interview until you’ve done this.
 Here’s some food for thought when it comes to embracing interview failure and turning it into a new job:

 1. Don’t Overthink It

 Rejection is embarrassing and like any embarrassing moment in life, we can tend to let it haunt us.
 We’ve all re-lived an interview by analyzing every single move that may have been the nail in the coffin: “Was it something I said?
 Something I did?
 Was it that awkward small talk at the beginning?
 The salary conversation?
 My eye contact?”
 If you’ve been going over each and every answer and analyzing every little move you made that might have resulted in your interview failure, STOP.

 When it comes to the job interview, there’s no use in crying over spilled milk!
 What’s done is done and there’s no use in overthinking it.
 Instead to take a closer look at the total picture and some key takeaways so that you can pick yourself back up and adjust your approach the next time around.